m4r35n357/ODE-Playground/README.md

 2nd to 10th order integrators, with visualization of the time stepping structure

-Three examples; Mass-spring system, Newton orbits and Kerr (black hole) orbits.
+Three examples; Mass-spring system, Newton orbits, plus an analysis example to illustrate the symplectic time-stepping sequence for each order of integration.
+No formal documentation yet, see the yad and c files for example usage.

+### Spinning Black Hole (Kerr) orbits

+This example uses symplectic integration, but not Dual numbers, because the differentiation is trivial in this case.
-No formal documentation yet, see the c files for example usage.
+No formal documentation yet, see the yad and c files for example usage.

 ## Quick Start